-Looking at Mt Rainier, he said, “Why not climb that?”
-It was very clear that climbing Mt.
-Rainier would definitely break up one’s perception of reality.
-Many of the folks in the recovery program had never been out of the city.
-Those who came from rural/hunting backgrounds had outdoor experience, but not climbing experience, and none had the experience of “team” which is needed to climb a mountain.
+Looking at the looming Mt Rainier, he thought, “Why not climb that?”
+Many people in the UGM program had never been out of the city.
+Those who came from rural or hunting backgrounds had outdoor experience, but not climbing experience.
+One roadblock was clear, Mike had no mountain climbing experience either.

-Justine Kam, a donor relations person at the UGM had a donor, Mark Ursino, who was a very experienced mountain climber.
-Justine approached Mark and asked if he would be willing to work with the program.
+Justine Kam, a Donor Relations Coordinator at UGM knew a donor, Mark Ursino, who was an experienced mountain climber.
+Justine approached Mark and asked if he would be willing to work with Mike on this idea.
 Mark told Justine, “Let’s set up a lunch with Mike, and if he’s not too crazy, I’ll work with the program.”

 Mark and Mike’s lunch was a success.
 This meeting became the foundation of a partnership that made “Climbing Out Of Homelessness” a reality in 2011.
 The program was a way to take promising people and put them on an extraordinary path.
 The strong team dynamic was forged not only by those in the UGM program but with the volunteers who walked beside them.
 As a result, the graduates came back to give back.
 They became contributors and leaders.

 Recovery Beyond Paradigm was created in 2016 as a non-profit foundation set up to sustain and broaden the Climbing Out Of Homelessness Program.
 In 2019 the foundation name was shortened to Recovery Beyond and the program name evolved to Climbing Out.
 These changes reflect a revitalized direction the organization is taking to bring healing to more people.